 2. Even if They’re Under 2, Buy Them a Seat

 No one is going to get any peace if your child is crawling all over you and wiggling all around.
+And don’t forget about the stranger in the window seat so may not want to share their view!
 Though the airline allows you to have a child on your lap if they’re under two, we recommend purchasing an additional seat and fastening them into their car seat for safety and sanity!

 You’ll get the rest and relaxation you need and your child will get the space they desire if you each have your own seat.
 Countless parents have shared that traveling with a kid in a car seat while on the airplane is a total game changer.

-If you’ve already booked your tickets, you can ask when you check in if there are any open seats available.
+If you’ve already booked your tickets, you can ask at the ticket counter when you check in if there are any open seats available.
 Sometimes you will get lucky and be able to bring the car seat on board.
 Most airlines are happy to oblige if they have the available seats!

 3. Research the Airline